KT

 CallShield

-Spam call & text blocker — GitHub-hosted spam database, Compose UI
+Spam call and text blocker — GitHub-hosted spam database, no API keys, no subscriptions

 KotlinAndroid